msoliman01/opensorce-projects/Scripts/Ubuntu/Docker/README.md

-Here's a `README.md` file for your GitHub repository that explains how to use the Docker installation script:

 # Docker Installation Script for Ubuntu

 This repository contains a Bash script to install Docker and its dependencies on Ubuntu Linux.
 The script automates the official Docker installation process by removing old versions, adding Docker's GPG key, setting up the repository, and installing the latest Docker packages.